Lawan-Poudyal/60DaysOfLearningWithLeapfrog/Day 13/README.md

 ###Day 13

-Today, I understood how forward and back propagation works, and how to implement it.
+I learnt how forward and backward propagation works in Neural Network with multiple hidden layers, and how to implement it.